-I was in the hospital and I did suffer left side neglect for I forget exactly how long, but I didn’t acknowledge that I had a left side, even when I would draw something, I would literally draw only the right side of the picture.
+I was in the hospital and I did suffer left side neglect for I forget exactly how long, but I didn’t acknowledge that I had a left side, even when I would draw something, I would draw only the right side of the picture.
 So they told me to draw a clock and I would draw one side of a clock.
-And they would say, what about the other side, okay, what are you talking?
+And they would say, what about the other side, okay, what are you talking about?
 It wouldn’t connect like that’s the whole clock.

 This is recovery after stroke with Bill Gasiamis helping you go from where you are to where you’d rather be.

 Bill for recoveryafterstroke.com.
 This is Episode 98 and my guest today is Joe Borges.
 Joe experienced a hemorrhagic stroke caused by undiagnosed high blood pressure.
-With Lauren Manzano, Joe is also the co-host of the neuro nerds podcast.
-This is a high energy episode and I feel like I found my soul brother in Joe.
-We share a lot of the same ideas and passions and both of us are motivated by our desire to make a difference to you guys, the carers and stroke survivors.
+With Lauren Manzano, Joe is also the co-host of the Neuro Nerds podcast.
+This is a high-energy episode and I feel like I found my soul brother in Joe.
+We share a lot of the same ideas and passions and both of us are motivated by our desire to make a difference to you guys, the carers, and stroke survivors.

-Now just before we get started some time ago, I launched the recovery after stroke coaching.
-It’s helpful for people who feel like they aren’t getting the support they need once they are sent home from hospital, especially in this time of Coronavirus isolation.
+Now just before we got started some time ago, I launched the recovery after stroke coaching.
+It’s helpful for people who feel like they aren’t getting the support they need once they are sent home from the hospital, especially in this time of Coronavirus isolation.
 Getting support to stay on track with your recovery has never been more important.

-So if you’re a stroke survivor that wants to know how to heal your brain, overcome fatigue and reduce anxiety recovery after stroke coaching might be for you, if you have fallen in the cracks between hospital and home care, and desire to gain momentum in your recovery and did not know where to start, this is where I can help I will coach you and help you gain clarity on where you are currently in your recovery journey.
+So if you’re a stroke survivor who wants to know how to heal your brain, overcome fatigue, and reduce anxiety recovery after stroke coaching might be for you, if you have fallen in the cracks between hospital and home care, and desire to gain momentum in your recovery and did not know where to start, this is where I can help I will coach you and help you gain clarity on where you are currently in your recovery journey.

 Joe Borges welcome to the podcast.